raffraffraff/terrahiera/README.md

 ```

 ## 1. Dependency graph
 One side effect is that we can grab these dependencies across our whole infrastructure project and build a Directed Acyclical Graph.
-I built a tool called [tforder](https://github.com/raffraffraff/tforder) that does exactly this, and can output `.dot`, `.svg` or `.png` files:
+I built a tool called [tforder](https://github.com/raffraffraff/tforder) that does exactly this, and can output a simpled numbered list of deployments, or create `.dot`, `.svg` or `.png` files.
+It can also execute commands in each deployment directory in order, with configuration parallelism.
+To install and test it:

 ```
 go install github.com/raffraffraff/tforder@latest